Top 8 Tips for Grain Sorghum Yields

 Selecting the highest-performing sorghum hybrids that best match regional conditions and individual farming practices is one of the top ways to achieve high sorghum yields.

-Best management practices (BMPs) go a long way to help farmers secure the best yields and return on investment when planting grain sorghum.
-While there are many factors involved in achieving top yields, the following top tips can help add bushels and profits to produce the best grain sorghum (milo) outcomes:
+While there are many factors involved in achieving top yields, these tips can help to produce the best grain sorghum (milo) for increased yields.

-- Hybrid selection – Choose the best sorghum seed hybrids for regional and individual farming practices and that offer the highest yield potential in their maturity group (early, medium or late maturing).
+- Hybrid selection – Choose the best sorghum seed hybrids for your region and individual farming practices.
+Look for hybrids that offer the highest yield potential in their maturity group (early, medium or late maturing).
 Select grain sorghum hybrids that have some tolerance to sugarcane aphids.
-Consult with local seed dealers and review results of university Extension and industry association sorghum hybrid trials.
+Consult with local seed dealers and review results of university extension and industry association sorghum hybrid trials.
 Take a look at taller hybrids with top-performing seed genetics.

 - Seed treatments – Purchase seed professionally treated with a quality combination of fungicides and insecticide to support sorghum stand establishment and get seedlings off to a vigorous start.
-A seed treatment is a cost-effective risk management tool to protect crops from yield-robbing diseases and pests early in the season and may provide up to 40 days of early season protection against sugarcane aphids.
+A seed treatment is a cost-effective risk management tool to protect crops from yield-robbing diseases and pests early in the season, including sugarcane aphids.

 - Soil testing and fertility levels – Use soil sampling to gauge fertility and maintain optimum soil nutrient levels.
 Restore more nutrients to the soil than were removed during harvest of the previous crop.
 For example, pre-plant fertilizers may enhance weed control and encourage greater plant growth sooner.
 When using pre-plant fertilizers, go with the high end of recommended levels for phosphorous, sulfur, potassium and nitrogen.